adrium/KeepassPfpConverter/README.md

 * .NET Framework 2.0 on Windows XP
 * .NET Framework 4.0 on Windows 10

-### Unsupported

-* Legacy versions

 ## Download and installation

 You can get the latest release from the [Releases](https://github.com/adrium/KeepassPfpConverter/releases/latest) page.
-To install, unpack the archive and copy its contents to the KeePass Plugins directory.
+Copy `PfpConverter.plgx` to the [KeePass Plugins](https://keepass.info/help/v2/plugins.html) directory to install.

-KeePass 2.09 or higher is required for the plugin to work.
+KeePass 2.18 or higher is required for the plugin to work.

 ## Custom Fields